 Chair President

-Members Chairman, Vice President (CFO), Nuclear Power and Plant Siting Division General Manager, Business Planning Executive Officer/Director, Auditors, core company presidents
+Members Chairman, Vice President (CFO), Vice President (CRO), Vice President (CINO), CIO, ESG Managing Executive Officer, Nuclear Power and Plant Siting Division General Manager, Business Planning Executive Officer/Director, Auditors, core company presidents

 ESG Committee